UTEP-CS-1/website/staging_labs/4/spec.md

 ## Collatz sequence

+{: .note }
+You may use `for` loops or `while` loops at your discretion for this exercise.
+Make the syntactical choices that are most appropriate for the solution you've written.

 We define the Collatz sequence for any positive integer `x` to be the following:
 - The first element in the sequence is `x`
 - The second element in the sequence is: